 '''

 from twisted.web.server import Site

 from twisted.web.static import File

-from twisted.internet import reactor
+from twisted.internet import reactor, endpoints

 resource = File('/tmp')

 factory = Site(resource)

-reactor.listenTCP(8888, factory)
+endpoint = endpoints.TCP4ServerEndpoint(reactor, 8888)

+endpoint.listen(factory)

 reactor.run()

 '''

 Bonus example!
 For those times when you don't actually want to write a new program, the above implemented functionality is one of the things the command line twistd tool can do.
 In this case, the command will accomplish the same thing as the above server.
 See helper programs in the Twisted Core documentation for more information on using twistd.